haroldjose30/AJWeather/README.md

     - [X] Day section - 5 days
     - [X] every 3 hour forecast a cell: with Icon, time and temperature
     - [X] optional: With coredata, Store the city information for situations where there is not connection
+    - [ ] optional: search City bar
     - [ ] optional: download and cache icon.
 Do not bundle it in the App.
-    - [ ] optional: search City bar

 - [ ] optional: Detail City Page
-    - [ ] detailed view for each city, resent all the info of the city model
+    - [ ] detailed view for each city, present all the info of the city model
     - [ ] map view with a pin on the city’s coordinates.

 - [ ] optional: Search City Page